What a wonderful trip. I was pleased to have been able to share it with my wife and all the new friends who joined us on this tour.

 Breakfast: After early morning hotel check-out, we will drive to a local restaurant for a buffet breakfast with juice, coffee, and water included.

-Morning: We will to a local dock and board a river boat to Tortuguero National Park on the Caribbean coast, south of Nicaragua and 50 miles north of the principal port of Limon.
+Morning: We will drive to a local dock and board a river boat to Tortuguero National Park on the Caribbean coast, south of Nicaragua and 50 miles north of the principal port of Limon.
 The park comprises Caribbean beaches, swamp forest, lowland rainforest, and a picturesque network of natural waterways.
 There is an incredible diversity of plant and animal life including more than 100 reptile species, 60 mammal species, and hundreds of bird species.
 Tortuguero gets its name from the large sea turtles that come ashore each year from July through October to nest on the 27-mile long black sand beach.
 Arrive at the lodge, we will check in with some time to freshen up and relax before lunch.

 Lunch: At the lodge, we’ll have a buffet meal with coffee and water; other beverages available for purchase.